LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Please note that several surveys can be provided as a list to the generator.
 In that case, each of the entry will contain a dictionnary indexed by the surveys, which in turn contains the results described as above (you would access it with ``batch['blend_images']['LSST']`` for instance.

+**Note:** Fluxes in BTK for these images are calculated using `galcheat` based on the :function:`~galcheat.utilities.mag2counts` function and corresponding survey and filter parameters.
+Please see the `galcheat` documentation for more details.

 .. jupyter-execute::

   batch = next(draw_generator)